danielpetrica/danielpetrica/README.md

-# Hello :wave:, I'm Andrei-Daniel Petrica,
+# Hello 👋🏻, I'm Andrei-Daniel Petrica,
 ### Please call me Daniel.

 I'm a software developer focusing on web technologies.

-In my free time I like to contribute to some opensource projets.
+I created my first Git repo in 2016 and since then I've never stopped exploring and experiencing with computers and programming.

-Currently working for Mow srl in Reggio Emilia, Italy.
+Currently, working for Mow srl in Reggio Emilia, Italy.

+Discover more about me on my personal website [danielpetrica.com](https://danielpetrica.com) built with hugo and hosted with web technologies here on github pages.

 <!--
 **danielpetrica/danielpetrica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.